kpradeep12/code-blogger/_posts/2021-10-08-quick-way-create-reactjs-and-spring-boot-app.md

 .\mnvw package
 {% endhighlight %}

+Because we used 'frontend-maven-plugin', this plugin will internally execute 'npm install' and 'npm build' and copy all generated static files into target/classes/public folder.
+We can see all these files in the final packaged jar file.
 You can run this jar file and access both UI and Spring at port 8080.
 To run this .jar execute the below command

 {% highlight bash %}
 java -jar <file-name>.jar